matloff/fasteR/README.md

 > **Your Turn:**  Look at the online help for **mean** and **Nile**.

-Now, one more new thing for this first lesson.
-Say we want to find the mean flow after year 1950.
-Since 1971 is the 100th year, 1951 is the 80th.
+## <a name="vecidxs"> </a> Vectors and Indices

-How do we designate the 80th through 100th elements in the **Nile** data?
+Say we want to find the mean rive flow after year 1950.

-First, note that a set of numbers such as **Nile** is called a *vector*.
+The above output said that the **Nile** series starts in 1871.
+That means 1951 will be the 81st year, and the 100th will be 1970.
+How do we designate the 81st through 100th elements in this data?

 Individual elements can be accessed using *subscripts* or *indices* (singular is *index*), which are specified using brackets, e.g.